zeeshan60/loan-tracker/loan-tracker-service/README.md

 # loan-tracker

-## Some handy commands to setup docker and run service on ec2
+## Some handy commands to set up docker and run service on ec2

 quick ec2 setup: